Overview of Private Equity in the UK

 Things are not as bright as they seemed just 5 years ago.
 UK’s private equity market is wimping out in terms of investment deals.
 As a result, start-ups and small businesses have been finding it hard to expand their base and making their mark.

 While the things are looking dim and apprehensions of the future loom large, there is good news.
-Though this has nothing to do with private equity, but still the start-ups in UK are being saved for this.
-Instead of going for the similar route, start-ups are looking for crowd-funding options which can help them create immediate cash-flow for their operations/expansion.
+Though this has nothing to do with private equity, still, the start-ups in the UK are being saved for this.
+Instead of going for a similar route, start-ups are looking for crowd-funding options that can help them create immediate cash-flow for their operations/expansion.

 But if you happen to be in London, you can still rock the market.
-According to the research done by Preqin (as of June, 2016), it was found that 81% of all UK fund managers are located in London and collectively raised 302 billion Euros which happens to be the 96% of all capital that has been raised in the last 10 years.
+According to the research done by Preqin (as of June 2016), it was found that 81% of all UK fund managers are located in London and collectively raised 302 billion Euros, which happens to be 96% of all capital that has been raised in the last 10 years.

-If you are new to private equity, you may learn from the Private Equity Introduction Guide
+If you are new to private equity, you may learn more from the Private Equity Introduction Guide.

-Top Private Equity in UK provide basically three services to its clients.
-We will have a look at one of the top private equity firms, but before that let’s investigate what are those 3 fundamental services that Private Equity in the UK offer –
+Private Equity in the UK provides basically three services to its clients; let’s investigate what those 3 fundamental services are –

-- Merger & Acquisition (M&A): If two companies decide to club and combine and make ruckus of their own competitive advantages by creating synergies, Private Equity in UK would help them make things happen.
-They help one company gets sold to another company in lieu of cash or shares.
+- Merger & Acquisition (M&A): If two companies decide to club and combine and make ruckus of their competitive advantages by creating synergies, Private Equity in the UK would help them make things happen.
+They help one company gets sold to another company instead of cash or shares.

-- Recapitalization: When there is a need to recapitalize, private equity firms in UK help the companies get funded either by cash or means or by raising debts.
+- Recapitalization: When there is a need to recapitalizeRecapitalizeA recapitalization is a method of restructuring the ratios of various capital-generating modes, such as debt, equity, and preference shares, based on WACC and other company requirements, such as desired control level., private equity firms in the UK help the companies get funded either by cash or means or by raising debts.

-List of Top Private Equity firms in UK
+List of Top 10 Private Equity Firms in the UK

-Irrespective of economic crash down and downturn of the market, few companies always do well.
-And that’s what happened in private equity market in UK.
+Irrespective of the economic crash down and downturn of the market, few companies always do well.
+And that’s what happened in the private equity market in the UK.
 Few top companies did well in terms of aggregate capital raised.

-This report is prepared by Preqin’s Private Equity Online and headquarter of all of these firms is London.
+This report is prepared by Preqin’s Private Equity Online and headquarter of all of these firms in London.

 - CVC Capital Partners: CVC Capital Partners took the first spot and raised around 32.1 billion Euros.

-- Apax Partners: Apax Partners were on the second position raising around 18.1 billion Euros in aggregate.
+- Apax Partners: Apax Partners were in the second position raising around 18.1 billion Euros in aggregate.

-- Coller Capital: Coller Capital was on the fourth spot and raised 14.6 billion Euros.
+- Coller Capital: Coller Capital was in the fourth spot and raised 14.6 billion Euros.

 - Pantheon: By raising around 13.1 billion Euros, Pantheon took the fifth spot.